-Fog Harbour Fish House: Rated as one of the top five fish restaurants in San Francisco, Fog Harbour is located on Pier 39 and is serving up fresh-caught seafood with spectacular views.
+Fog Harbour Fish House: Rated as one of the top five fish restaurants in San Francisco, Fog Harbour is located on Pier 39 and serves fresh-caught seafood with spectacular views.

 City View: Located in Chinatown, head to City View for Dim Sum to enjoy some of the best dumplings in the city.

-Schubert’s Bakery: Family-run since 1911, this bakery is one of the oldest and most well-known bakeries in the city.
+Schubert’s Bakery: Family-run since 1911, this bakery is one of the city's oldest and most well-known bakeries.
 Order fresh bread, desserts, and cakes.

 Bi-Rite Creamery: Enjoy a scoop or two of homemade ice cream at this local favorite B corporation ice cream shop.
 Featuring both seasonal and signature flavors to choose from.